risk-first/website/risks/Complexity-Risk.md

 > "Most of your mass you owe due to <!--replace $E=mc^2$ -->E=mc²<!--endreplace -->, you owe to the fact that your mass is packed with energy because of the **interactions** between these quarks and gluon fluctuations in the gluon field... what we think of as ordinarily empty space... that turns out to be the thing that gives us most of our mass." - [Your Mass is NOT From the Higgs Boson, _Veritasium_](https://www.youtube.com/watch?annotation_id=annotation_3771848421&feature=iv&src_vid=Xo232kyTsO0&v=Ztc6QPNUqls)

-I'm not an expert in physics _at all_, and so there is every chance that I am pushing this analogy too hard.
+I'm not an expert in physics _at all_ so there is every chance that I am pushing this analogy too hard.
 But, by substituting quarks and gluons for pieces of software we can (in a very handwaving-y way) say that more connected software has more **interactions** going on, and therefore has more mass than simple software.

 If we want to move _fast_ we need simple codebases. <!-- tweet-end -->